Social impact of the COVID-19 pandemic in the United States: Racial disparities

-Language access among limited English proficiency groups has been a challenge across the country during the COVID-19 pandemic.
+Language access among limited English proficiency groups was a challenge across the country during the COVID-19 pandemic.
 Minority status and language proficiency were found to be leading factors in the incidence of infection and mortality, according to a study published in JAMA.
-Even though Spanish use in major metro areas in the U.S. has been on the decline, it is still spoken at home by more than 37 million Latinos in the U.S. The Coronavirus Language Access Act, which was introduced in the U.S. Senate in August 2020 but not passed, has been introduced anew by Congresswoman Grace Meng (D-N.Y.).
-In order to provide translations of COVID-19 related communications, the act would provide $200 million in funding to agencies required to increase language access services.
-The act would also require the CDC to create a hotline staffed with trained interpreters who can share information on the virus and vaccines to people with limited English proficiency.
+Even though Spanish use in major metro areas in the U.S. has been on the decline, it was still spoken at home by more than 37 million Latinos in the U.S. The Coronavirus Language Access Act was introduced in both the 116th Congress and 117th Congress but not passed.
+In order to provide translations of COVID-19 related communications, the act would have provided $200 million in funding to agencies required to increase language access services.
+The act would have also required the CDC to create a hotline staffed with trained interpreters who can share information on the virus and vaccines to people with limited English proficiency.

-Aside from these direct health inequities, broader social inequities are a growing effect of the COVID crisis.
-For instance, amid school closures, families are grappling with layered issues of virus risk, income loss, grief, food insecurity, unhealthy environments, learning delay, isolation, lack of information, and more.
+Aside from these direct health inequities, broader social inequities became a growing effect of the COVID crisis.
+Amid school closures, families grappled with layered issues of virus risk, income loss, grief, food insecurity, unhealthy environments, learning delay, isolation, lack of information, and more.
 Crumbling or absent public systems risk a new white flight and entrenched segregation for years to come.